 Other peaks framed a rib-like sequence inside Bear Mountain and Harriman State Parks.
 Between us and the next, my wife discovered, flipping through our guidebook, were the remains of Doodletown.

-Fifty years ago, its last residents were ordered out.
+Fifty years ago, New York ordered its last residents out.

 Doodletown’s Birth and Death